ktprime/emhash/docs/usage_notes.md

 ## 7. Exception Safety

+emhash operations themselves do not throw exceptions.
+The exception safety level depends on the operation and the underlying key/value types.
+Below is the guarantee per operation category:

+### Insert / Emplace (Basic Guarantee)

-emhash does not throw exceptions from hash table operations.
-However, if the key or value type's constructor/copy/move throws during insert, the table remains in a valid state (basic guarantee), but the specific element may not be inserted.
+If the key or value type's constructor, copy, or move operation throws during insertion, the table remains in a valid, consistent state.
+The element will simply not be inserted.
+No memory is leaked and all internal invariants are preserved.

 ```cpp
 // If ValueT's constructor throws, the map is still valid